chin3/hat-manager/readme.md

 - Add **Async AI calling** to OpenAI or local models.
 - Explore **Azure AI Foundry** or full backend migration to Azure.

+### ***LLM Robustness***
+- Ollama doesnt generate Unique GUIDS, and currently creates it using a prompt.
+Need to figure out a better ID and name structure that maintains uniquness for both.

 ------------------------------------------------------------------------------------------

 # 🧠 Hat Memory System Documentation